 This small fishing village in the north west of the island is surrounded by beautiful beaches and a strikingly rugged coastline.
 The strong, aggressive waves that pound El Cotillo’s shores make it a popular surfing and windsurfing destination, and with a suitably laid-back, bohemian atmosphere, it’s the perfect place to linger over a long lunch – and watch the surfers do their thing!

 The largest expanse of water on the island is the Embalse de Los Molinos.
 The valleys surrounding the reservoir are popular spots for bird watchers, with swifts, grey herons, kestrels, South African shelducks and even the occasional egret gracing the skies above!

-This ‘sacred mountain’ is situated in the north east of Fuerteventura.
-At just 400m high, it’s no Matterhorn but it does really stand out against the island’s otherwise flat landscape.
+This ‘sacred mountain’ is situated in the north-east of Fuerteventura.
+At just 400 metres high, it’s no Matterhorn but it does really stand out against the island’s otherwise flat landscape.
 It’s also home to an important collection of ancient cave art.